Katie S. Artz, MD, FACS

 Who is at risk for breast cancer?

-The factors which raise your risk of breast cancer include:
+The factors that raise your risk of breast cancer include:

 - Older age